AP classes are an excellent way for advanced students to challenge themselves.

 Your student can repeat an AP exam they took the previous year to improve their score.

-However, both exam scores will be reported unless your student requests that one is withheld or canceled.
+However, both exam scores will be reported unless your student requests that one be withheld or canceled.

 The College Board, the organization that oversees the Advanced Placement program, recently announced its plans to alter the AP registration policies.